Operation Josephine B

 Operation Josephine B (or Operation Josephine) was a military mission in June 1941 during the Second World War.
 The mission was organised jointly by the Free French and the British Special Operations Executive (SOE), together with the Royal Air Force for air drops.
 The operation was initially stalled by a lack of up-to-date information, but ultimately succeeded in its main objective, the destruction of an electrical transformer station in Pessac, near Bordeaux.

-Six of the eight transformers were destroyed, resulting in the Italian submarine base at Bordeaux being hampered for weeks and a variety of other problems for the Italian and German occupiers.
-The operation was SOE's first success in occupied France and it considerably enhanced the organisation's standing.

-Preparation
+Background

 The transformer station in Pessac, near Bordeaux, had long been recognized by the SOE as a target of particular interest but difficult to reach by air.
 The plan was to drop a team of saboteurs by parachute; they were to break into the transformer station, attach bombs and incendiaries with delay timers.
 The bombs would wreck the transformers and the incendiaries would set fire to the transformer cooling oil to complete the destruction.

 A team of six Polish volunteers was trained and equipped.
 They set off from RAF Tangmere; but a technical fault released their two containers of equipment over the lower Loire, and they had to turn back.
 The aircraft crashed on landing, killing some of the crew and seriously wounding all the soldiers.

 The SOE then turned to its Free French (RF) section.
 Sergeant Jean Forman, Sub-lieutenant Raymond Cabard and Sub-Lieutenant André Varnier (aka Jacques Leblanc) were briefed for the operation.
 Forman had recently returned from Operation Savanna, the first attempt to insert SOE trained Free French paratroops into German-occupied France.
 That mission had failed leaving behind some of the agents including Joël Letac who had then travelled to Paris.
 The sabotage team were sent to SOE's Station XVII for training in industrial sabotage by Cecil Vandepeer Clarke.

 The Norwegian Wilhelm Holst, an early recruited Special Operations Executive in DF section and Chef de Reseau Billet (Alexandre) in Free France, living in France, was asked to be their local contact after crossing the demarcation line, on their escape route out of France.
 The subject of the contact was for SOE to remain in communication with these individuals until they would find means of leaving France, or SOE could assist them to do so.
 SOE asked Mr Holst for any help or indication he could give them in this direction.

 Forman also had a compass, a watch and a whistle.